prakashoms/prakashoms.github.io/_pages/about.md

 ---
 My resume can be found here as a [PDF](#) (soon to be updated).

-## About Blog
-I always used to think that it must be cool to have a website of your own.
-So, finally, I have tried my best to make one.
-Once I attended a talk by [Prof. T. DebRoy](https://www.matse.psu.edu/directory/tarasankar-debroy) about the *importance of peer-reviewed articles* in Dec’19.
-He mentioned that being a researcher, it is very much required that one should have a habit of reading and writing articles.
-Well, I try my best to read, but writing peer-reviewed articles, although done once in a while, is still an exhausting process.
-So, here, I created this [blog](/blog/) to write about my observations of some research related concepts I come by.
-Nonetheless, I would also try to write about social and other interesting kinds of stuff.
-Since I am a beginner to all these website-blog things, I would very much appreciate getting any constructive feedback on my posts. **Thank you**.

 ## Created pages
 - Check out the Automation Lab [guide-student network](/automationlab-network/){: .btn .btn--info .btn--small} created in D3.js.
 - Check out my [photography page](/photography/){: .btn .btn--info .btn--small}